DashboardHub/PipelineDashboard/README.md

 Using `make` to build and run the project(s):

+*Note: You need AW configured, although it will not be used, the AWS CLI requires it*

 - 1. Install the `npm` dependencies for all projects, use `make install.local`

 Open 2 terminals and run each of these commands in its own terminal: